skottyskotch/dpmlineage/readme.txt

 pip install inquirer
 pip install rich
 pip install regex
-install node.js
-go in www
+for the graph visualization feature: install node.js go in www npm install
-npm install
  - use:
 download a dpm.gz
-put it into ./raws (create it if needed) dpm_extract ...dpm.gz
+dpm_extract ...dpm.gz
 	with -x: you will be prompted to exclude some tables, please do your selection.
+The selection is stored in a text file in the current directory for further attempt.
 It will create the directory structure in ./output/DPM_OUT dpm_dependancies.py .../DMP_OUT
 	with -b: you will be prompted for a session browsing from object to callers